-One of the things that perhaps makes this book different is that, cover to cover, the strategies are all things that you develop with systems—working within them, with their resources, with their leadership.
+One of the things that perhaps makes this book different is that the strategies are all things that you develop with systems—working within them, with their resources, with their leadership.

 Urging action over analysis, Start Here: A Road Map to Reducing Mass Incarceration (The New Press, 2018), the latest book from the Center for Court Innovation, offers strategies for reformers looking to start right now to reduce the number of people sent to jail and prison.